XiminHu/mass-suite/README.md

 Mass-suite is a package used for general MS data process and advanced data analysis.

-It provided a full capacity including data import, alignment, noise removal, end member extraction, visualization and fragment searching using online database.
+It provided a full capacity including data import, alignment, noise removal, visualization and fragment searching using online database.

+The mass-suite package is also providing a data mining option for the feature clustering using dilution datasets, aiming at dilution prediction, source tracking and matrix effect assessment.

 #### Contributers: Ximin Hu, Derek Mar, Nozomi Suzuki, Bowei Zhang
 #### Release date: